Broadcasting row updates with PostgreSQL triggers

 It should also be mentioned that some solutions to the problem of deriving the changeset relies on the hstore extension

-type.
+which work by taking the difference of NEW and OLD after converting them to the hstore type.
 This did work for me, with the exception

-fields became marshalled as strings in the resulting JSON object.
+that my jsonb fields became marshalled as strings in the resulting JSON object.
 This was a problem as I needed to reach into these

-objects reliably and so I could not use a solution based on hstore
+objects reliably and so I could not use a solution based on hstore.

 If you are using node.js then a library such as pg-listen can be used to listen to all table updates.
 Let’s take a look at a working example.